BheeshmSharma/NoPrompt-UAD-MIDL2025/DDPT/readme.md

 This code is highly inspired from official [DPT github](https://github.com/fanrena/DPT).
 The set up steps are similar to that repository, and are shown below.

-## Preparing Dataset
+## Dataset Preperation

-* Create a folder DATA, then create a folder for the dataset you want to use (Keep the name as the dataset name).
-Inside this folder, create a folder `images`and then upload all the images based on the healthy and unhealthy images.

-* So the folder structure should look like
+* Please ensure that the final structure of the data follows the suggested structure below:

 ```
-data/
+DATA/
 |
 └── <dataset_name>/
     |